rewouh/json-web-editor/README.md

 You can also change the default font.

 Finally you may want to change the layout (display) of the editor, right now it is configured to handle big arrays of medium-sized dictionaries. \
-Let's say you want to handle a very big dictionary, then it would be smoother to change the orientations of the dicts to 'column' instead of 'row' (at the beginning of the script).
+Let's say you want to handle a very big dictionary, then it would be smoother to change the orientations of 'dict' to 'column' instead of 'row' (at the beginning of the script).